 - Doesn’t conflict with other fertilizers

 - Safe and organic minerals

 - Might need to use more than expected

-Our top pick is the Scotts Company Miracle-Gro Acid-Loving Plant Food, as it works effectively to improve bloom production for hydrangeas even if the soil conditions aren’t acidic.
-For the best option to help increase the soil’s acidity, consider Espoma’s soil acidifier.
+Our top pick is the Miracle-Gro plant food, as it works effectively to improve bloom production for hydrangeas even if the soil conditions aren’t acidic.
+For the best option to help increase the soil’s acidity, consider the Espoma soil acidifier.

 How We Chose the Best Fertilizers for Hydrangeas

 To keep hydrangeas growing and blooming bountifully, you need a fertilizer or soil amender that’s made specifically for these acid-loving plants.
 Our recommendations include a variety of options to help improve the health and beauty of these plants.
 We’ve selected traditional water- soluble fertilizers that help stimulate root growth, granular fertilizers with microbes and fish meal, and soil amenders that help increase the soil’s acidity to achieve blue flowers.
 As a bonus, we also included an all-in-one product that is an effective pesticide and fertilizer that also helps plants resist common diseases.